 Shopping during winter in Paris is a fantastic idea.
 Once the winter season is halfway through, many retailers begin marking items down.
 The national period of sales runs from January through early February, and sometimes even later.
 If you visit after this period, you can still catch a few sales sometimes called ventes privées, which means “private sales” even though they are not private at all!

-If you want to shop like a local, try visiting the Sézane boutique, a favorite among Parisian women!
+If you want to shop like a local, try visiting the Sézane boutique, a favorite among Parisian women, or the cool Merci store, where artsy Parisians get their Christmas gifts from.

 For handbags, the Parisian brand Polène is one of the country’s favorites.